lowlowd/NEWCOMER-OFFER/src/data/post/why-koho-beats-banks.md

 category: "Banking Revolution"
 author: "Koho Referral Codes"
 tags: ["Koho", "Banks", "Comparison"]
+faqs:
+  - question: "Why should I switch from my bank to KOHO?"
+    answer: "KOHO eliminates monthly fees, offers instant cashback rewards, provides higher interest rates on savings, and includes smart budgeting tools.
+Plus, get up to $65 in bonuses with referral code C4MNILZARC."
+  - question: "What does KOHO offer that banks don't?"
+    answer: "KOHO offers features banks lack: zero monthly fees, instant cashback on every purchase, round-up savings that earn interest, real-time spending insights, and generous referral bonuses up to $65."
+  - question: "Is KOHO better than TD, RBC, or Scotiabank?"
+    answer: "For most everyday banking needs, KOHO offers superior value with no fees, better rewards (up to 5% cashback), higher savings rates, and a modern mobile experience compared to traditional banks."
+  - question: "Can I completely replace my bank with KOHO?"
+    answer: "Yes, many Canadians use KOHO as their primary account for spending, bill payments, and savings.
+You get direct deposit, e-transfers, and a prepaid Mastercard accepted worldwide."
 ---

 For decades, Canadians have accepted traditional banks as a necessary inconvenience.
 High fees, poor customer service, complex fee structures, and outdated technology were just "the cost of banking."
 But in 2025, there's no reason to accept mediocrity.

+Ready to make the switch?
+Use our [KOHO referral code](/) to unlock up to $65 in bonuses when you sign up.
 KOHO represents a fundamental shift in how banking should work—built for people, not profit margins.
 Here are 10 concrete reasons why KOHO beats traditional banks.

 ## 1. Zero Monthly Fees (Save $192+ Per Year)